Felix Riebl: 1999–2022: The Cat Empire

-2011-present: Solo Career
+2011-present: solo career

-In 2011 Riebl released his debut solo album Into the Rain.
+In 2011, Riebl released his debut solo album, Into the Rain.
 The album featured a number of original compositions, as well as a cover of Bruce Springsteen's "I'm on Fire", whom Riebl cites alongside Mark Knopfler and Bob Dylan as influences on the album.
 The album was a moderate success, peaking at No. 61 on the Australian iTunes albums chart.

 In December 2015, Riebl released the four-track EP Lonely Truth, as a teaser for his second solo album.
 The song "Crocodiles", inspired by a trip to Timor-Leste, was released as a single in January 2016.

 In January 2016, the Pilbara Project choir premiered Riebl's song-cycle based on the Pilbara.

-Riebl released his second solo album Paper Doors on 2 September 2016 to positive reviews.
-Rolling Stone gave the album 3.5 stars out of 4, praising Riebl as "far more than the frontman for one of Australia's most enduring party bands".
+Riebl released his second solo album Paper Doors, on 2 September 2016 to positive reviews.
+Rolling Stone Australia gave the album 3.5 stars out of 4, praising Riebl as "far more than the frontman for one of Australia's most enduring party bands".
 Paper Doors peaked at No. 46 on the ARIA Charts and at No. 31 on Australian iTunes.

 In January 2017, Riebl released the tribute song "Ms Dhu" and an accompanying music video, following the release of the inquest into the death of Ms Dhu.
-Since 2015 Reibl has been composer and creative director for the Indigenous choral ensemble Spinifex Gum.
+Since 2015, Riebl has been composer and creative director for the Indigenous choral ensemble Spinifex Gum.

-In July 2022, Riebl announced the forthcoming release of his third solo studio album, Everyday Amen, and title track as its lead single.
+In July 2022, Riebl announced the forthcoming release of his third solo studio album, Everyday Amen, with the title track as its lead single.

 Personal life

-Riebl resides in Fitzroy.
+In 2014, Riebl was living in Fitzroy.
 Politically, he aligns himself with The Greens.

-He is an ambassador for the Indigenous Literacy Foundation, alongside authors Richard Flanagan and David Malouf, and didgeridoo player William Barton.
-Riebl has also been actively involved in campaigning for 350.org, Market Forces, and the Australian Conservation Foundation on raising climate change awareness and action.
+He was an ambassador for the Indigenous Literacy Foundation in 2012, alongside Australian author and cartoonist Kaz Cooke, and in 2019 became a global Ambassador for Children's Ground, an organisation that supports the wellbeing of First Nations children in Australia.
+Riebl has spoken about the importance of taking action on climate change, and in 2014 participated in public divestment action to protest the loaning of money to coal and gas projects by Australia's biggest banks.